What this article covers:

 Step 2.
 Set up your flow

-Navigate to the Unito App, click on "Add Sync" and then “Mirror-Sync”.
+Navigate to the Unito App, click on "Create flow."

 The first step is to select what you want to sync.
 Here, choose Zendesk and the group you want to sync to Jira.
 To the right, select Jira and the project you would like to sync to.